Dracula scenario for Irish economy: second outbreak and no-deal Brexit

 The Central Bank’s latest quarterly analysis is a case in point.
 Given the scale of uncertainty surrounding the economic outlook, the bank sets out of two scenarios for the economy.

-The “baseline” scenario, involving a gradual reopening of the State this year and a rebound in economic activity – the one we hope we’re on – the Irish economy contracts by 9 per cent in 2020 but grows by 5.7 per cent next year.
+The “baseline” scenario, involving a gradual reopening of the State this year and a rebound in economic activity – the one we hope we’re on – sees the economy contracting by 9 per cent this year but growing by 5.7 per cent next year.

 The more “severe” scenario, which assumes the lockdown period has a more damaging impact on economic activity and that there is a resurgence of the virus at some point over the next year, would see the economy contract by nearly 14 per cent in 2020 with unemployment staying elevated for several years.